What is Vertical Up and Down for Welding

 - 2Choose the right welding electrode; the 6010 vertical up and the 7018 vertical down electrodes are the most famous electrodes.

-- 3Make weld shelves to prevent the puddles spilling on the weld; the shelf steps should be 1.5-2 times thicker than your electrode.
+- 3Make weld shelves to prevent the puddles from spilling on the weld; the shelf steps should be 1.5-2 times thicker than your electrode.

 - 4It’s better to keep the power low; though, both AC and DC powers are okay for vertical welding, especially in stick welding.